Clipper Race and UNICEF

 Every donation can help improve the lives of children around the world.
 Here's what your donation could provide:

-£634 - a water pump to provide essential clean, safe drinking water for a whole village or school
+£634 could buy a water pump to provide essential clean, safe drinking water for a whole village or school.

 For more information visit: www.unicef.org.uk